jeffbalagosa/100-days-of-code/log.md

 ### Thoughts

-- Pretty smooth sailing so var.
+- Pretty smooth sailing so far.
 I'm getting re-used to html and css style stuff.
 Just need to keep in mind to keep it simple enough to meet project criteria and move on.

 ### Link(s) to work